 COVID-19 Interest Waiver and Payment Suspension

-Borrowers with privately-owned FFEL or Perkins loans who do not consolidate into the Direct Loan Program can still temporarily stop their student loan payments through an economic hardship deferment or disaster forbearance, though in most cases, interest will accrue during the deferment or forbearance period.
-Contact your loan servicer to determine if your loans are eligible for the COVID-19 interest waiver and payment suspension, and to explore what other options may be available to you, including income-driven repayment plans.
+Borrowers with non-defaulted privately-owned FFEL or Perkins loans who do not consolidate into the Direct Loan Program may still be able to temporarily stop their student loan payments through an economic hardship deferment or disaster forbearance, though in most cases, interest will accrue during the deferment or forbearance period.
+Contact your loan servicer to determine if your loans are eligible for the interest waiver and payment suspension, and to explore what other options may be available to you, including income-driven repayment plans.

 Income-Driven Repayment Options

-Borrowers who are already enrolled in an income-driven repayment plan can also seek a recalculation of their monthly payment amount if they have experienced a change in income.
+Borrowers who are already enrolled in an income-driven repayment plan can also seek an immediate recalculation of their monthly payment amount if they experience a loss of income.